Cross-Domain Few-Shot Learning with Coalescent Projections and Latent Space Reservation: The proposed method

 We perform these augmentations only during the model's meta-training on the base dataset.
 First, we calculate the statistics for the base dataset by considering the rotations.
 Second, we generate \pnEpisodes episodes of pseudo-classes by using these rotated images.
 Third, we also rotate the support and query set samples on the base datasets during the meta-training and validation.
 Note that since there are now more classes and more samples per episode, we create new \ways-way episodes from the augmented samples in each episode.
 Next, we combine them with \ways-way pseudo-novel-classes and provide the network $2\ways$-ways episodes.
 On the target domain, we do not perform any additional process, and only use our trained \Glspl{cp}.

 Overall, \Gls{ours} has two training phases.
 First, we generate a dataset of pseudo-episodes.
-Second, the network is trained episodically with \Gls{cp} on the base dataset, along with pseudo novel episodes.
-Pseudo-code of \Gls{ours} is presented in \cref{alg}.
+Second, the network is trained episodically with \Gls{cp} on the base dataset, along with pseudo-novel episodes.
+The LSR process is shown in \cref{fig:pseudo-embeddings}.
+Moreover, the pseudo-code of \Gls{ours} and the time complexity analysis are presented in the supplementary material due to the page limit.